- > Which Macs can run Windows?

 By default, both Parallels and VMware run their VMs in a window - so you get a kind of 'Windows window' that displays the Windows desktop floating in its own window on top of the Mac desktop.
 However, it's also possible to expand the Windows desktop so that it fills the entire screen, making your Mac look just like a normal PC (whilst still allowing you to switch into Mac apps by using Command-Tab).

 But a better option for many people is the ability to hide the Windows desktop altogether, so that individual Windows apps appear all on their own on the Mac desktop, just like ordinary Mac apps.

 The number of different options available here can be a bit intimidating, but the great thing about virtualisation technology is that you can't really break a VM.
 You can save different versions of your VM - just like saving different versions of a document in Microsoft Word.
 That allows you to experiment with different settings to see which options work best for you, and then simply revert back to a previous version of the VM whenever you want.

 How to run Windows on a Mac for free

 Here's an alternative method of running Windows on your Mac: use Oracle VirtualBox to run Windows as a virtual machine.
 This section is by Nik Rawlinson.

 - Download the latest edition.

 - Once the disk image has downloaded, locate it on your Mac, mount it and double-click the VirtualBox.pkg file to install the application.
-You'll need 175MB of free space on your computer to accommodate it, in addition to the space required by Windows (up to 32GB).

 - When the installation completes, launch VirtualBox from your Applications folder.